jegali/CPyU/CPU/v1/README.md

 This class already has been discussed.
 Find the details here: [Assembler](https://github.com/jegali/CPyU/tree/main/Assembler)

 ## ROM
 The ROM class is the base class of the memory.
 In the end it is only a collection of memory locations from which only reading is possible.
+The current state of development is that the ROM consists of an array that is set to zero on initialization.
+Furthermore, the complete ROM can be dumped via the dump_mem() method.
+Individual memory locations of the ROM can be read out via the method read_byte().

+For the further development it is still thought that for example the binary ROM file of the Apple can be loaded directly to a certain address.
+At the moment, however, these functions are still commented out.

 ```bash
 #